 Bharat Darshan- the study tour, an exclusive chance to savour the magnificence and rich diversity of a continental nation, discern the underlying unity in the midst of diversity.
-This 21 days tour is inspired from Mahatma Gandhi’s Bharat Yatra.
+This 21 days tour is inspired by Mahatma Gandhi’s Bharat Yatra.
+Its a fundamental part of training for future civil servants at the Lal Bahadur Shastri National Academy of Administration (LBSNAA)

-The eight-week Study tour- Bharat Darshan is also used to get the trainees familiar with public and private sector undertakings, NGOs, armed services, media, urban bodies, and Parliamentary proceedings.
-The IAS Bharat Darshan schedule is designed in such as manner that after 21 days, the young civil servant would get a good picture of the country’s diverse and rich cultural and geographical treasures.
+The eight-week study tour- Bharat Darshan is also used to get the trainees familiar with public and private sector undertakings, NGOs, armed services, media, urban bodies, and Parliamentary proceedings.
+The IAS Bharat Darshan schedule is designed in such a manner that after 21 days, the young civil servant would get a good picture of the country’s diverse and rich cultural and geographical treasures.

 Trainees will have an opportunity to visit different institutions of national importance like RBI, SEBI, NGOs and its functioning in the nation.
 For this purpose, the Bharat Darshan has a different attachment as given below.
 The various attachments help to imbibe the soul of India and its functioning.